TJHeuvel/tjheuvel.net/_drafts/unity-rendering-4-instanced-rendering.md

 %>

 Notice we are now filling in the instance count, we're asking our GPU to render this mesh once for each visible instance of it.
-All we now have to do is read out the index in our vertex shader, and make s
+All we now have to do is read out the index in our vertex shader, and use that object to world instead.

 ### The Vertex shader